evankielley/HowToBuildCDO/README.md

 # How To Build CDO

+## System Requirements

+### Operating System

+This guide is tailored for Debian-based Linux distros.

+### Compilers

+Fortran 77 and 90/95 compilers are required for the installation of the GRIB API and hence, CDO.
+By default, these may not be installed so if you get no response from `which gfortran` and/or `which fort77`, install them by typing: `sudo apt-get install gfortran` and/or `sudo apt-get install fort77`; appropriately.
+You will also need the C compilers, gcc and g++.

 ## Part 1 - Installing Prerequisite Libraries

 **Note:** make sure you are running these commands from a *user* owned directory like, `~/Downloads/cdo_config_dir/`, the one that I used.
 Further note, that CDO and all other libraries will be installed in a *root* owned directory so `make all install` must be run by the *superuser*, i.e. `sudo make all install`.